 From 1959, Thelwell and his family lived in Hampshire, first in Braishfield, near Romsey, and then, from 1968, in Timsbury.
 He also restored a mill near Callington, Cornwall, recounting the experience in A Millstone Round My Neck (1981).
 He died in Winchester on 7 February 2004.

-Having mounted major exhibitions of the work of Thelwell in 1989 and 1991, Chris Beetles has encouraged further interest in the artist this year with ‘The Definitive Thelwell’ and its accompanying catalogue.
-The 100 page, colour catalogue surveys all aspects of his career, through 177 illustrations, an appreciation, a biographical chronology and a full bibliography.
+Having mounted major exhibitions of the work of Thelwell in 1989 and 1991, Chris Beetles encouraged further interest in the artist in 2009 with the major exhibition ‘The Definitive Thelwell’ and its accompanying catalogue.
+The 100 page, colour catalogue surveyed all aspects of his career, through 177 illustrations, an appreciation, a biographical chronology and a full bibliography.